 1. Embrace Acceptance

-Accept that there are things in life you cannot control and focus on the present moment instead of the unknown future.
+Accept that there are things you cannot control in life and focus on the present moment instead of the unknown future.
 Anxiety often happens when we think about what’s going to happen next.
 If you are in the current moment, you can’t be worried about what possibly can happen in the future.
 In other words, try to get out of your head.

 2. Know your Triggers

-3. Try Exercise and Yoga
+3. Try Exercise

-Ashwagandha is a herb that grows in the Middle East and has been found to help the body adapt and adjust to stress.
-These same studies demonstrate that ashwagandha has been shown to reduce stress hormone levels, called cortisol, and boost resistance against stress.
-Reduced cortisol means reduced belly fat.
-Yes, please!
 I have been taking 125 – 250 mg of ashwagandha a day.
 It is safe to take up to 600 mg a day, but I am trying to stretch out my supply.
 This stuff isn’t cheap.
 I can report that I do feel like I am less reactive to stress most days.

 Cannabidiol (CBD) is a type of cannabinoid, a chemical found naturally in cannabis (marijuana and hemp) plants.
 Early research is promising regarding the ability of CBD oil to help relieve anxiety.
 Unlike tetrahydrocannabinol (THC), another type of cannabinoid, CBD doesn’t cause any feelings of intoxication or the “high” you may associate with marijuana.
-CBD gives you a wave of calm over the body that helps relax you but not make you loopy.
-It makes me think, “Maybe I won’t jump out of my skin today.”

 5. Breathe Chile

 Take moments to slow down, relax, and center yourself throughout the day.
 Deep breathing or enjoying a hobby can help break the anxiety cycle.
 Take a walk, listen to music, get a massage, or practice yoga on your lunch break.
-Taking mini-breaks will help take your mind out of stressful moments and make you more productive, too.
+Taking mini-breaks will help take your mind out of stressful moments and make you more productive.

 BREATHING TECHNIQUE FOR ANXIETY